 NOT ALL LEADS ARE CREATED EQUAL—DON’T TREAT THEM THE SAME

-Our research showed another interesting trend: of the 5.7 million leads we reviewed above, only 23% of them ever received even a single contact attempt from a rep, which means 77% of leads never get touched, except by your marketing automation tool.
+Our research revealed another trend.
+Of the 5.7 million leads reviewed above, only 23% received even a single contact attempt.
+That means 77% of leads never get touched except by your marketing automation tool.

-First, this suggests teams have embraced a counterproductive behavior of enrolling most, sometimes all, leads into email nurture campaigns, even though marketing automation is supposed to warm people up, not replace meaningful sales engagement from a rep. Sales-ready leads don’t need to be warmed up!
+First, this suggests that teams have embraced a counterproductive behavior of enrolling most—sometimes all—leads into email nurture campaigns.
+But marketing automation is supposed to warm people up, not replace meaningful sales engagement.
+Sales-ready leads don’t need warming up.

-Second, we audited a few million closed-deals from several thousand companies to see if rep efforts were aligned to deals that actually closed.
-Reps were spending 297% more time chasing deals that never close vs deals that do.
-That means only about ⅓ of the deals we pursue are actually good.
+Second, we audited a few million closed deals from several thousand companies to see if rep efforts were aligned to deals that actually closed.
+Reps spent 297% more time chasing deals that never close versus deals that do.
+That means only about one-third of the deals pursued are actually good.
 The same math applies to leads.

-So if you only chase 23% of all available marketing leads, just ⅓ of that, or 7.6% of the total, are in the sweet spot.
-Taking it one step further, of the 77% of all available leads your reps ignore, ⅓ of that, or 25.6% of the total, is actually worth your time.
+So if you only chase 23% of all available marketing leads, just one-third of that—7.6% of the total—is in the sweet spot.
+Taking it further, of the 77% of leads your reps ignore, one-third of that—25.6%—is actually worth your time.

-Lastly, even though it’s 8X better to engage within 5 minutes, an astonishing 57.1% of all attempts occur outside of a week.
+Lastly, even though it’s 8X better to engage within 5 minutes, an astonishing 57.1% of all attempts occur after a week.

 The takeaways here are: